fridaystreet/nebula-sidebar-layout/README.md

 * Automatically makes the content container `inert` when the drawer is open
 * Easily customized using CSS custom variables, mixins or style properties

-> Warning: This element utilizes features of [ECMAScript 2015](http://www.ecma-international.org/ecma-262/6.0/) which may not be supported by all browsers.
-To ensure support by all browsers, consider using the [Core-js Polyfill](https://github.com/zloirock/core-js).

-> Warning: This element utilizes [Inert Subtrees](https://html.spec.whatwg.org/multipage/interaction.html#inert-subtrees), a draft feature of HTML which may not be supported by all browsers.
+> Warning: This element supports [Inert Subtrees](https://html.spec.whatwg.org/multipage/interaction.html#inert-subtrees), a draft feature of HTML which may not be supported by all browsers.
 To ensure support by all browsers, consider using the [Inert Polyfill](https://github.com/GoogleChrome/inert-polyfill).

 ## Installation